 We then drove to the Visitor Centre, which contains more information about the history and wildlife in Algonquin.
-There’s also a viewing platform behind it, which provides a nice view into the valley below, and a replica fire tower cupola.
+There’s also a viewing here which provides a nice view into the valley below, and a replica fire tower cupola.

-Afterwards we hiked along the Two Rivers Trail (2.1km loop, rated moderate), which winds through a young forest and leads to a nice view from the top of a cliff.
+Afterwards we hiked along the Two Rivers Trail (2.1km loop, rated moderate).
+The trail winds through a young forest and leads to a nice view from the top of a cliff.
 Along the way there are ten numbered posts to assist with navigation.

 On the drive back to the campground, we stopped at Whitefish Lake.
-We didn’t stay long as it started to rain shortly after we arrived at the lake.
-We ran back to the car and drove to the campground to eat some lunch.
-We spent the remainder of the day playing games inside the campervan to avoid the rain.
+It started to rain shortly after we arrived at the lake so we didn’t linger long.
+We raced back to the car and drove to the campground to eat some lunch.
+For the remainder of the day we played games inside the campervan to avoid the rain.

 We initially planned to spend another night at Pog Lake.
 But the forecast was calling for more rain overnight and all day tomorrow.
 So we decided to leave early.
 We waited for it to stop raining to pack up our tent.
 We left shortly after dinner.
 As we were driving out of the park, it started to rain again.